Michael-Andersen/Hall-Pass/README.md

 and get detailed information about the location of that resourse on the BCIT campus.
 The prototype was developed as a quick demonstration of the possiblities of this kind of app and is not intended as a fully functional implementation.
+Hall-Pass won third prize at the 2018 BCIT CST Hackathon.
 Besides Michael Andersen, the other four members of the Hall-Pass team are:

 https://github.com/jqhoang